 Without postmortems, you fail to recognize what’s working and where you can improve.
 Most importantly, they help you avoid making the same mistakes in the future.
 Hence, postmortems should be an integral part of the incident response process and must be done sincerely.

 Organizations find comfort in practices that return successful results and like to continue with those practices.
 However, at times you cannot anticipate certain events and established solutions do not work.
 Having flexible policies and processes can help you adapt to changing requirements and find the right solutions when needed.
 You don't have to be reckless and should try to introduce sensible changes.
 Also, don't be afraid to make changes.
-Some changes will slow down proceedings in the short-term, but promise faster and better results in the long-run.
+Some changes will slow down proceedings in the short-term but promise faster and better results in the long run.

 Incidents are confusing at the best of times.
-People taking up different roles uninformed, just adds to the confusion.
+People taking up different roles uninformed just adds to the confusion.
 In high-pressure situations, people are expected to act quickly.
-Also, there is limited information coming in and lack of clarity on who needs to do what.
+Also, there is limited information coming in and a lack of clarity on who needs to do what.
 This only makes the situation worse.
 Hence, it is important to define the right roles and responsibilities for people.
 Also, as an individual, one should keep others involved and informed about a change when needed.